code-423n4/2023-10-party/README.md

 All the following are known issues or risks deemed acceptable that shouldn't lead to a valid finding:

+- In some cases members of a Party may not be able to claim from the `TokenDistributor` although they should be eligible.
+In all known cases, it will have been triggered by the addition of new members and a change in the total voting power of the Party.
+We understand the unexpected results and are willing to accept the risk, given their low likelihood and the constraints for this release.
+Some known situations with unexpected outcomes:
+  - Party cards are burned and then added resulting in totalVotingPower <= totalVotingPower when the distribution was created.
+  - NFT parties have unclaimed Party cards from original crowdfund, a distribution is created, and then new party cards are added preventing the members with unclaimed cards from claiming from the distribution.
+  - Multiple Party cards (A,B,C) are added and a new distribution is made on the `safeTransfer` callback (or `safeMint` callback if these cards being minted) of the first new party card (A).
+Subsequently, more party cards are added (D,E).
+B and C are no longer able to claim the distribution
 - Authorities have “root user privileges” over a Party and is it well aware that they can exploit or break Parties in a wide variety of ways, especially if they are set to a malicious EOA or unsafe smart contract.
 This is why authorities are almost always smart contracts that are highly audited and trusted, and are NOT expected to be EOAs.
 - Hosts have unilateral veto power on any proposal.
 Hosts can block a governance party in this way.
 - It is possible that someone could manipulate parties by contributing ETH and then buying their NFT that they own.
 This is known and not considered a bug or a valid finding by the team.